pynvme/pynvme/doc/features.rst

 Mutliple Controllers
 ^^^^^^^^^^^^^^^^^^^^

-Users can creates as many controllers as they have, even mixed PCIe devcies with NVMe over TCP targets.
+Users can create as many controllers as they have, even mixed PCIe devcies with NVMe over TCP targets.

 .. code-block:: python